 Air source heat pumps do make a noise, so consider this when siting your unit.
 It is wise to check the decibel rating of your unit or find a model with a cover.

 Installation is generally much more simple than other types of heat pump, however it is worth considering how the system will integrate with your existing heating system.

 There are other types of heat pump which draw heat from different sources and which may also be suitable for your home:

-- Ground Source Heat Pumps: They draw heat from the ground and are capable of producing more heat but you must have outside space for the ground loop.
+- Ground Source Heat Pumps and pool cleaning service: They draw heat from the ground and are capable of producing more heat but you must have outside space for the ground loop.